sebinbenjamin/exult2021-72adb/content/pages/thank-you.md

 sections:
   - type: hero_section
     title: Thank You!
-    subtitle: Thank you for testing the Event theme!
+    subtitle: Thank you for registering for Exult 2021!
     actions:
       - label: Back to homepage
         url: /